Short read: “incomparably rich treasure chest”

 BRITISH MUSEUM TOUR – THE PRACTICALS

-The British Museum Tour takes place at 2.30 pm every Monday, every* Wednesday and every Saturday.
+The British Museum Tour takes place at 2.15 pm, every* Wednesday

 The meeting point is just outside the exit of Russell Square Tube.